 Del Oro Fine Dominican Chocolate

-The Del Oro Chocolate Factory is known for creating fine Dominican chocolate from organic cocoa beans.
-You can visit the factory to see how the chocolate is made and learn more about the history behind the company, and you can’t leave without buying some of their incredible chocolate!
+The Del Oro Chocolate Factory, one of Puerto Plata’s most popular attractions, is known for creating fine Dominican chocolate from organic cocoa beans.
+You can visit the factory to see how the chocolate is made and learn more about its history.
+Also, you can’t leave without buying some of their incredible chocolate!

 El Mercado in Puerto Plata